 Named one of Brooklyn Magazine's "100 Most Influential People in Brooklyn Culture" in 2016, Zaheer Ali is the Oral Historian at Brooklyn Historical Society, a nationally recognized urban history center founded in 1863, dedicated to preserving and encouraging the study of the history of Brooklyn, New York.
-As Brooklyn Historical Society's Oral Historian, he records, collects, archives, and curates the lived histories, testimonies, memoirs, and narrations of Brooklynites from all walks of life.
+As Brooklyn Historical Society's Oral Historian, he records, collects, and curates the lived histories, testimonies, memoirs, and narrations of Brooklynites from all walks of life.
 In this capacity, he co-directs Voices of Generations: Investigating Brooklyn's Cultural Identity, a project to digitize, process, catalog, and make accessible online nearly 500 interviews that are part of ten oral history collections; and he directs Voices of Crown Heights, a multi-year oral history project on the history and future of the Brooklyn neighborhood of Crown Heights.
 Additionally, he co-hosts and co-produces Flatbush + Main, Brooklyn Historical Society's monthly podcast dedicated to Brooklyn's multi-layered histories and dynamic present.

 Previously, he served under the direction of the late Manning Marable, as project manager and senior researcher of the Malcolm X Project (MXP) at Columbia University--a multi-year research initiative on the life and legacy of Malcolm X. As project manager, he was associate editor of an online annotated multimedia version of The Autobiography of Malcolm X (2004), and later contributed as a lead researcher for Marable's Pulitzer Prize-winning biography Malcolm X: A Life of Reinvention (2011).
 In February 2015, he was a featured narrator in CNN's one-hour documentary, "Witnessed: The Assassination of Malcolm X," and authored the accompanying essay for the documentary's website.